Author: Mariska Van Der Velden and Liesbeth Tromp

 Mariska Van Der Velden, Eckersley O'Callaghan Engineers, presents on innovative uses of glass and its application as a structural material, with a review of various case studies.
 She also looks at the application of load combinations in the upcoming Eurocode update and analyses briefly how structural glass can be used as a circular material.

-Liesbeth Tromp discusses the benefits and challenges of Fiber Polymer Composites in construction.
-Addressing its technical and sustainable life cycle aspects from case studies, Liesabeth aims to help engineers and project managers identify the opportunities where FPC can be a valuable and competitive alternative to traditional materials.
+Liesbeth Tromp discusses the benefits and challenges of fibre-polymer composites (FPC) in construction.
+Addressing its technical and sustainable life cycle aspects from case studies, Liesbeth aims to help engineers and project managers identify the opportunities where FPC can be a valuable and competitive alternative to traditional materials.

 Find out the latest developments in construction materials